The Critical Need for Accurate ADHD Testing & Diagnosis

 Psychological Testing for ADHD in Teens & Children: Signs and Strategies

-In teens/children, ADHD commonly presents as:
+In children and teens, ADHD commonly presents as:

-- Difficulty sitting still or frequent fidgeting
+- Difficulty sitting still or frequent fidgeting (Hyperactivity)

-- Trouble following directions or completing assignments
+- Trouble following multi-step directions or completing assignments (Inattention)

-- Impulsive actions or blurting out answers
+- Impulsive actions or blurting out answers (Impulsivity)

-- Inattention in class or during conversations
+- Inattention in class or during conversations (Focus problems)

 Early recognition and intervention, often including psychological testing for ADHD in teens/children, improves long-term academic, social, and emotional outcomes.